Opponent process: Criticism and the complementary color cells

 More recent experiments show that the relationship between the responses of single "color-opponent" cells and perceptual color opponency is even more complex than supposed.
 Experiments by Zeki et al., using the Land Color Mondrian, have shown that when normal observers view, for example, a green surface which is part of a multi-colored scene and which reflects more green than red light it looks green and its afterimage is magenta.
 But when the same green surface reflects more red than green light, it still looks green (because of the operation of color constancy mechanisms) and its afterimage is still perceived as magenta.
 This is true also of other colors and may be summarized by saying that, just as surfaces retain their color categories in spite of wide-ranging fluctuations in the wavelength-energy composition of the light reflected from them, the color of the afterimage produced by viewing surfaces also retains its color category and is therefore also independent of the wavelength-energy composition of the light reflected from the patch being viewed.
 There is, in other words, a constancy to the colors of afterimages.
 This serves to emphasize further the need to search more deeply into the relationship between the responses of single opponent cells and perceptual color opponency on the one hand and the need for a better understanding of whether physiological opponent processes generate perceptual opponent colors or whether the latter are generated after colors are generated.

 In 2013, Pridmore argued that most red–green cells reported in the literature in fact code the red–cyan colors.
 Thus, the cells are coding complementary colors instead of opponent colors.
 Pridmore reported also of green–magenta cells in the retina and V1.
 He thus argued that the red–green and blue–yellow cells should be instead called green–magenta, red–cyan and blue–yellow complementary cells.
 An example of the complementary process can be experienced by staring at a red (or green) square for forty seconds, and then immediately looking at a white sheet of paper.
 The observer then perceives a cyan (or magenta) square on the blank sheet.
 This complementary color afterimage is easily explained by the trichromatic color theory (Young–Helmholtz theory); in the opponent-process theory, fatigue of pathways promoting red produces the illusion of a cyan square.

+In 2018, Arstila re-examined historical and contemporary work on unique hues, binary hues, and the phenomenal structure of color space—drawing on introspective reports, psychophysical studies, and neurophysiological models—to argue that the posited unique/binary hue structure lacks secure empirical justification and need not be treated as a fundamental feature of human color experience.